portfors-lab/sparkle/doc/ref/api.rst

   * self-describing: can save metadata/stimulus info along data
   * popular among scientists : not developed in house means anyone can access it without custom code
   * Mature, been around a while and has 2 sets of python bindings
-  * Heirachial structure matches our data needs well
+  * Hierarchical structure matches our data needs well

 To support data already existing the lab, Batlab format data can also be read (but not written to) with Sparkle.